 “Your child is reading below grade level.”

-You just found out that your first grader struggling with reading.
+You just found out that your first grader is struggling with reading.
 How can this be?
 The school journey has just begun.
 Then the line after that goes something like this, “Your child needs to read more.”
-One reason that your first grader may be struggling is because they haven’t been provided the skills needed to read words, much less work on comprehension.
+One reason that your first grader may be struggling is that they haven’t been provided the skills needed to read words, much less work on comprehension.

 “Practice with the little books.”

 “The simple truth was that a child when confronted by a word and a picture, will look at the picture first.
 The more attractive the picture, the more it will interfere with learning.”

 Why Johnny Still Can’t Read

 Do these look familiar?
 These little books contain pictures that match the text.
 The sentences are loaded with sight words that have been memorized by your child.
 Let’s take the image on the left as an example.
 A child can read “penguin,” “dive,” and “sea” because there is a picture clue for each term.
 The child just needs to look at the first letter then at the picture to figure out the word.
 The words “look,” “at,” “the,” “can,” “it,” and “to” are all taught as sight words.
 These have already been memorized.
 But, it looks like your child is reading, right?

 A child reading this book is not learning how to read new words.

 Ever heard of the 4th-grade slump?
 Next, your first grader who reads below grade level will become a 4th grade struggling reader.
 By the time a student enters fourth grade, they should be reading 110+ words per minute with at least a 98% accuracy rate.
 Take a look at a beginning of the year 4th-Grade Oral Reading Fluency Test.
 Do you think reading books with repeated words and phrases and picture hints is going to help your child achieve these new benchmarks?
 I’ve worked with many 9-year old struggling readers who can’t read simple words such as “fed,” “band,” and “click.”